akhilanarayanan/Golang-command-line-application/README.md

 ## Welcome!
-This is a GoLang command line application I created which takes into account a URL or a or a file containing multiple URLs from the user.
+This is a GoLang command line application I created which takes a URL or a or a file containing multiple URLs as arguments.
+The program makes HTTP get requests and saves the following response information:

+- Request ID
+- URL Queried
+- Query Response Status / Code [HTTP response codes]
+- Start Request Time
+- End Request Time
+- Total Size of Response bytes

 ## Linux Terminal Commands